 huge newspaper office desk, a filing cabinet holds the computer, and a

-removable shelf unit that sits at the back of the desk, holds the printer,
+removable shelf unit that sits at the back of the desk, holds the

-light and scanner all along that right wall between the closet door and the
+light and scanner all along that right wall between the closet door and

 bedroom door.
 Really crowded in there but a whole